habeeb774/asiaatore/DEVELOPER_GUIDE.md

 npm run dev
 ```

 > Tip: The API auto-increments the port if 4000 is busy.
-The Vite dev server uses port 3000 (see `vite.config.js`).
+The Vite dev server defaults to port 5173 and will pick the next open port if that one is taken.

 ---